-Assistant Chief Deputy Douglas Lee supervises the Denton County Sheriff’s Office Administration Bureau which is comprised of the Community and Media Relations Division, the Justice Management Division, the Support Services Division, the Mental Health/Crisis Intervention Team and the Transport and Extradition Units.
+Assistant Chief Deputy Douglas Lee supervises the Denton County Sheriff’s Office Administrative & Support Services Bureau which is comprised of the Community and Media Relations Division, the Justice Management Division, the Support Services Division, the Mental Health/Crisis Intervention Team and the Transport and Extradition Units.

 Assistant Chief Lee is a graduate of Texas A&M University where he earned Bachelor of Science degrees in Agricultural Economics and Agricultural Systems Management.
 Assistant Chief Lee holds a Master Jailers License and a Master Peace Officers License and currently represents the Sheriff’s Office on numerous boards and committees including the Heroes of Denton County Executive Board, the United Way of Denton County Behavioral Health Leadership Team and the Denton County MHMR Center Board of Trustees.